Logahoric Higgs Torsors for a Complex Reductive Group: -stability Condition

 As an application of Theorem \ref{305}, we have the following equivalence. \begin{cor} One has

 as algebraic stacks. \end{cor}

-\begin{rem} V. Mehta and C. Seshadri introduced parabolic bundles to study $\Gamma$-equivariant bundles \cite{MS}.
-In fact, there is a correspondence between $\Gamma$-equivariant bundles over $Y$ and parabolic bundles over $X$ \cite{Bis1997,NaSt}.
+\begin{rem} Mehta and Seshadri introduced parabolic bundles to study $\Gamma$-equivariant bundles \cite{MS}.
+In fact, there is a correspondence between $\Gamma$-equivariant bundles on $Y$ and parabolic bundles on $X$ \cite{Bis1997,NaSt}.
 Furthermore, this equivalence was extended for strongly parabolic Higgs bundles with rank two \cite{NaSt}, and more generally in \cite{BMW}.
 For primary reference on parabolic Higgs bundles, we refer the reader to \cite{BoYo, GGM, Simp}; examples of parabolic $G$-Higgs bundles for complex groups $G$ as special parabolic Higgs bundle data are demonstrated in \cite{KSZ211,KSZ212}. \end{rem}

-\subsection{Stability Condition}
+\subsection{$R_\mu$-Stability Condition}

-In this section, under the assumption that all the weights $\theta$ are small, we define the $R_{\mu}$-stability condition of a parahoric torsor in this ${\rm GL}$-case and show that it refers to the parabolic degree of a parabolic bundle.
+In this subsection, we define a new stability condition called the $R_\mu$-stability condition, and we prove that the $R_{\mu}$-stability condition of a parahoric torsor in the case ${\rm GL}_n$ is equivalent to the stability condition of the corresponding parabolic bundle under the condition that all weights are small.
+Note that the condition that weights are small is not a strong condition because any parahoric subgroup ${\rm GL}_{\boldsymbol\theta}$ of ${\rm GL}_n$ is conjugate to some ${\rm GL}_{\boldsymbol\theta_0}$, for $\boldsymbol\theta_0$ a collection of small weights.